fastruby/blog/_posts/2020-05-07-removing-capybara-webkit.md

 author: arielj
 ---

 We all know testing is important.
-We have our unit tests and integration tests to make sure everything is working.
+We have our unit tests and integration tests to make sure everything is working as expected.
 At OmbuLabs, we use [capybara](https://github.com/teamcapybara/capybara) for our integration tests so that we can interact with the app as a real user would.

-Capybara by default uses `rack-test` as the driver, but `rack-test` does not support Javascript so to test some things we need a web browser with Javascript capabilities.
-Having the browser show up while the tests are running is not that practical, now we can use the headless feature on browsers like Chrome or Firefox (even Edge), but a few years ago the available options were mainly PhantomJS or capybara-webkit (through QtWebKit).
-Those options were deprecated in favor of the major browsers' headless mode.
+Capybara by default uses `rack-test` as the driver, but this driver does not support JavaScript.
+So, in order to test some features we need a web browser with JavaScript capabilities.
+A few years ago we had two options: use a browser like Firefox that showed up while tests were running, or use an alternative headless browser like PhantomJS or QtWebKit (through capybara-webkit).
+Now, some major browsers provide a headless feature (Chrome, Firefox and even Edge), PhantomJS was deprecated and capybara-webkit development was suspended.

 This is the process we used to replace the `capybara-webkit` gem in a legacy project with the more modern approach of the `webdrivers` gem and headless browser.